 Air quality information and wood burning restriction information can be obtained by calling the Air Quality Hotlines at 303-758-4848 or 303-782-0211, by going to the State Indoor Air Quality website, and through most major media outlets.
 The State issues advisories daily at 4:00 p.m.

-If you see someone that is burning on a high pollution day please call the City's Stormwater and Environmental Compliance Division at 720-898-7810.
+If you are uncertain if your wood burning device is EPA or State certified, or you see someone who is burning on a high pollution day, please call the City Stormwater Division at 720-898-7811.